jonnyblevins/BI-Analyst-Skills-Project/6_The_Questions.md

 ## 2. Stakeholder Disagreements
 ### What strategies would you utilize if there was disagreement between the stakeholders as to the ‘most important’ features in the system?
 Or how they should function?
-Should there be a disagreement between stakeholders about the 'most important' features or how they should function, I'd facilitate a collaborative discussion to understand everyone's perspective; it's amazing what the smallest bit of communication can do.
-I'd find a way for us to prioritize features based on factors like user impact, feasibility, and alignment with the library’s goals.
-Maybe we'd send them a "MoSCoW prioritization" (Must have, Should have, Could have, and Won’t have) form if they're the writing type, and that could help us reach a consensus.
+I would ask each party and get a profile of where they're coming from; it's amazing what the smallest bit of communication can do.
+One exercise I sometimes employ is the 'MoSCoW prioritization' (Must have, Should have, Could have, and Won’t have), and that could help us reach a consensus.

 ## 3. Follow-Up Activities After the First Meeting
 ### After eliciting the high-level requirements on your first meeting, what follow-up activities would you perform to help prioritize the scope items they’ve discussed with you?
-After the kickoff meeting, I’d create a low-level requirements document summarizing what we discussed.
-I would develop user stories or use cases to clarify functionality, draft a context diagram, and create a basic process flow of the desired system.
-Additionally, I think it's important to develop a prototype or wireframe of key screens to visualize the system, because we love a picture.
-The risk assessment matrix and a first-draft project charter would also be part of the follow-up.
+After the kickoff meeting, I’d create key extractions for the client.
+Once they review and confirm the document, I'd create a Product Requirement Document (PRD) summarizing what we discussed with user stories, a context diagram, and create a basic process flow of the desired system.
 ### What thought exercises, or internal deliverables, would you produce to help clarify the ‘ask’ from the client for your colleagues?
-I like to have some fun at work, so maybe I could put the steps into a framework of a "Quest" for gamification as follow:
+I like to have some fun at work, so maybe I could put the steps into a framework of a "Quest" for gamification with my team as follows:

 - Step 1: :earth_americas: World Map